James P. Scanlan, Attorney at Law

 [v] See Telephone Workers Union of New Jersey Local International Brotherhood of Electrical Workers v.
 New Jersey Bell Telephone Company, 584 F.2d 31 (3rd Cir.
 1978).

 [vi] As it may be some time before I create that page or other pages that specifically address aspects of the Datapoint case, I note the following here: EEOC lost the case in the district court and was assessed substantial attorneys’ fees by the Honorable John H. Wood, Jr. EEOC appealed the decision as to the merits and as to the attorneys’ fees.
 Datapoint’s appellate brief noted that the percentage of minority employees at Datapoint had grown over the period at issue, pointing out that such change was statistically significant, several times citing J. Johnston, Econometric Methods, McGraw-Hill Book Company, Second Edition, but without references to particular pages.
-Whatever pages Datapoint relied upon, however, it should be clear to an intelligent observer that the reference could only support the methodology for calculating statistical significance and that the fact of changes, whether statistically significant or not, had negligible bearing on the issue of whether discrimination occurred during any part of the period at issue, save possibly to suggest that the company had been discriminating at the beginning of the period.
+Whatever pages Datapoint relied upon, however, it should be clear to an intelligent observer that the reference could only support the methodology for calculating statistical significance and that the fact of changes, whether statistically significant or not, had negligible bearing on the issue of whether discrimination occurred during any part of the period at issue, save possibly to suggest that the company was more likely have been discriminating during the earlier part of the period at issue than during the later part.
+(Such possibility, of course, should be appraised with an understanding that companies hire employees with different skills when they are just starting up and when they are fully operations.)
 The court of appeals, however, relied on the point in upholding a decision in favor of Datapoint, noting: “In the categories of officials and managers, professionals, technicians, office and clerical, and operators, the minority growth percentage was statistically significant, based upon the percentage of such employees at the beginning of the period.
 See, J. Johnston, Econometric Methods, McGraw-Hill Book Company, Second Edition, 1972, pages 24, 26, 27.”
 That the court of appeals opinion included page references not provided in Datapoint’s brief suggests that the court in fact examined the work to explore its pertinence to Datapoint’s argument.
 The Table of Authorities in Datapoint’s brief, however, reveals that the pages the court of appeals cited are not pertinent pages in J. Johnson Econometric Methods, but pages in the Datapoint brief where Datapoint had cited the work.
-Such is one example of the way courts deals with things they do not understand.
+Such is one example of the way courts deals with things they do not understand. .

 [vii] The catalogue referenced in the first note indicates that a large volume of material on the case is maintained in the Harvard University Library.
 I have a great deal of material from the case.
-Anyone interested in a particular may contact me by means of the information on the home page of this site.
+Anyone interested in a particular piece of evidence from the case may contact me by means of the information on the home page of this site.
 If I have the item, I can probably scan it and email or post it on the site.